ratschlab/immunopepper/docs/outputs.rst

 In the filtering pipeline, kmers are filtered based on their expression level and on the number of samples in which they are expressed.
 However, the building of the splicegraph includes kmers never seen in the RNA-samples and solely present in the annotation.
 These kmers will be processed separately and will be removed from the foreground set.
 The kmers will be stored in the file **kmers_derived_solely_from_annotation.csv**.

-1. **kmers_derived_solely_from_annotation.csv**: This is a file containing the kmers that are derived from the annotation and not present in any normal sample.
+1. **kmers_derived_solely_from_annotation.csv**: This is a folder containing the kmers that are derived from the annotation and not present in any normal sample.
 The kmers present in this file will be skipped, and they will not be further processed.
 They will also be removed from the foreground matrix.

     **Technical note:** If the expression data is taken from junctions, provided under --path-cancer-matrix-edge, the kmers selected in this file will be the ones with *JunctionAnnotated = True* and zero expression across all normal samples.
 If the expression data is taken from segments, provided under --path-cancer-matrix-segm, the kmers selected in this file will be the ones with *ReadFrameAnnotated = True* and zero expression across all normal samples.